luke-h1/talks/expo-router/pages/expo-router-pt5.md

 </div>

 <!--
 Expo is turning the heat up on the React framework and pushing it to its limits.
 I adjusted the blog application we just built to use native tabs for ios and android, which also ended up making the web version look a bit cleaner.
-So you have a lot of power at your fingertips to use the platform to its full capability wherever you are
+So you have a lot of power at your fingertips to use each platform you're working on to its full limits
 -->